 Daniel Chia is a corporate and commercial litigator who acts for clients in complex, cross-border, and multi-disciplinary high value disputes.
 He is sought for his expertise – both as legal advisor and counsel, in devising and executing litigation strategies for disputes relating to commercial crime, professional indemnity insurance, shareholder litigations, insolvency claims and securities and regulatory enforcement.
-He also represents clients, either as defendants or plaintiffs, in a wide range of white collar criminal proceedings, including allegations of money laundering, corruption and tax evasion.
+He also represents clients, either as defendants or plaintiffs, in a wide range of white collar criminal proceedings, involving allegations of money laundering, corruption and tax evasion.

 Daniel strives to provide clients tailored, tactical advise that add value to their corporate strategy.
 In particular, he specializes in matters relating to Regulatory, Commercial fraud and Business Crime Defence.
 These include matters of fraudulent fund raising, and prosecuting and defending against allegations of money laundering and commercial crime.
 As a trial lawyer, he also regularly acts in professional liability cases where he acts for professionals, consultants and insurers in all matters relating to professional negligence suits.
 He also acts for clients in the e-payment industry and advises on various regulatory and competition legislation.
 In all these matters, he often acts as lead and coordinating counsel structuring litigation and client strategy and managing litigations in various jurisdictions.
 Daniel is also an active member of the firm’s crisis management practice.